 Dedicated workstations connected to a self-hosted AI server.
 Complete data sovereignty — no participant’s intellectual property leaves the building.
 The facilitator behind the counter doesn’t assign tasks.
 The facilitator asks a question: “What did you notice?”
 The participant’s answer — shaped by everything their hands told them at Stations One and Two — tells the facilitator where the session should go.
 Not where the curriculum says it should go.
 Where the human is ready to go.

-This is SmithTalk’s Day One curriculum.
-Career exploration through AI dialogue.
-The person discovers who they are through the methodology — not through a personality test, not through a career counselor’s checklist, through a conversation grounded in what their hands already revealed.
-The facilitator observes across ten behavioral dimensions.
-Three signal groups emerge — Builder, Connector, Explorer — and the career direction recommendation follows from what was observed, not from what was answered on a form.
+This is where career direction shows up.
+Not from a personality test.
+Not from a career counselor’s checklist.
+From a conversation grounded in what your hands already revealed.
+The facilitator watches how you work with the AI — whether you accept the first answer or push for a better one, how you handle being wrong, what lights you up when nobody is directing you.
+Three patterns emerge — Builder, Connector, Explorer — and the career direction recommendation follows from what was observed, not from what was answered on a form.

 The grandmother with a broken lamp has more to offer this process than most prompt engineers.
 She brings forty years of living with the object.
 That weight is what makes the dialogue productive.
 The person who arrives with the most lived experience — not the most technical skill — produces the most surprising results.